 - The character on the ground is standing right below the falling character and sees them falling towards them, but instead of making any motion to catch them just waits until the last second and moves just a step to the side.

-- Slayers had a scene where everyone looks up, Gourry pushes Amelia and Sylphiel aside, then (still looking up) steps to the other side and Lina falls head first between them.
+- The anime has a scene where everyone looks up, Gourry pushes Amelia and Sylphiel aside, then (still looking up) steps to the other side and Lina falls headfirst between them.

-- An amusing inversion was done with Filia in her human form under an impending cave-in.
+- An amusing inversion is done with Filia in her human form under an impending cave-in.
 Xellos, as a proper gentleman, grabs her and teleports to safety.
 Filia is fine until she realizes who holds her and freaks out.
-Xellos, as a proper gentleman, immediately releases her — to a long screaming fall on top of an enemy too beaten up to stand.
+Xellos, like a proper gentleman, immediately releases her — to a long, screaming fall on top of an enemy too beaten up to stand.

 - One of the Romance interactions in The Sims 2 is "Leap Into Arms".
-The object of the leaper's affection will catch him/her is the mutual relationship score is high.
-If it's one-sided, though... *thud*.
+The object of the leaper's affection will catch them if the mutual relationship score is high.
+If it's one-sided, though... (thud).

-- Page quote comes from Screwy Squirrel's first appearance, where it's played straight and then played with - the first time Screwy pretends to be catching Meathead Dog and pulls away the net at the last second.
+- Page quote comes from Screwy Squirrel's first appearance in "Screwball Squirrel (1944)", where it's played straight and then played with - the first time Screwy pretends to be catching Meathead Dog and pulls the net away at the last second.
 The second time, Screwy gets so caught up in pretending to catch the dog that he actually falls off a cliff himself, and Meathead (somehow) catches him.
 Screwy thanks him with a dozen blows to the head.